apache/maven-assembly-plugin/src/site/markdown/index.md

 # Apache Maven Assembly Plugin
 ## Introduction

-The Assembly Plugin for Maven enables you to combine project output into a single distributable archive.
+The Assembly Plugin for Maven combines project output into a single distributable archive.
 The archive also contains dependencies, modules, site documentation, and other files.

 Your project can build distribution "assemblies" by using one of the [prefabricated assembly descriptors](./descriptor-refs.html).
 These descriptors handle common operations.
 For example, they package a project's artifact along with generated documentation into a [single zip archive](./descriptor-refs.html#bin).
 Your project can also provide its own [descriptor](./assembly.html).
 This gives you more control over how dependencies, modules, file-sets, and individual files are packaged.